0xblackbird/cth/README.md

 # Hash Cracker
 A powerfull hash cracker written in python3!

-# Update [v1.6]
+# Update [v1.7]
-- Rewrote the tool.
+- Added a new hashtype!
+MD-2
-- Added multiprocessing, now it will be 2x faster to crack hashes!
+- Output is now colored!
-- Fixed some errors
+- Fixed some bugs.

 # Description
 A powerfull hash cracker that is written in python3!
 The cracker currently supports only a limited amount of hash types (more hash types will eventually follow!).
 The cracking speed depends on your hardware or on the wordlist, you can choose.
 I hope you enjoy it!